-So, today is most like the classic Hungarian version with my own way of cooking and flavor desire, and of course, without the meat.
+So, my vegetarian goulash is most like the classic Hungarian version with my own way of cooking and flavor desire, and of course, without the meat.
 This goulash is so hearty and chunky and filling that you will be happily stuffed.
-All without any unhealthy ingredients and it's totally oil-free.
+All without any unhealthy ingredients and it’s totally oil-free.

 The flavor, omg, the flavor is incredible.
 It’s very savory and loaded with flavor.
 Not mild in any way, shape or form.
 Classic Hungarian goulash is notably all about paprika and lots of it.
 I used legit Hungarian paprika here.
 The flavor is fresher and dynamic.
 You of course can use regular paprika, but the flavor is not going to be the exact same, so do yourself a favor and order the Hungarian.
 It’s really delicious.
 Since this goulash is meatless, I wanted to try to add some extra flavoring to give that savory flavor that meat gives, so I added a touch of red wine.
 Not a ton, but enough to deepen the flavor.
 I initially tried this with 1/2 cup of red wine and found the wine flavor to be too pronounced, so 1/4 cup was better.

-As usual, you will only need 8 ingredients for this recipe (+ salt/pepper) and it's ready in less than an hour:
+As usual, you will only need 8 ingredients for this vegan goulash recipe (+ salt/pepper) and it’s ready in less than an hour: